Saro London

 The Saunders Roe A.27 London was a British military biplane flying boat built by the Saunders Roe company.
 Only 31 were built, entering service with the Royal Air Force (RAF) in 1936.
-Although due for replacement by the outbreak of World War II, they saw some active service pending the introduction of the ultimately unsuccessful Lerwick.
+Although due for replacement by the outbreak of the Second World War, they saw some active service pending the introduction of the unsuccessful Lerwick.

 Development

 The A.27 London was designed in response to the Air Ministry Specification R.24/31 issued for a "General Purpose Open Sea Patrol Flying Boat" and was based on the Saro A.7 Severn.
 The London and its contemporary, the Supermarine Stranraer, were the last multi-engine, biplane flying-boats to see service with the RAF.
-The design utilized an all-metal corrugated hull and fabric-covered wing and tail surfaces, with two Bristol Pegasus II radial engines, mounted on the upper wing to keep them clear of spray while taking off and landing.
+The design used an all-metal corrugated hull and fabric-covered wing and tail surfaces, with two Bristol Pegasus II radial engines, mounted on the upper wing to keep them clear of spray while taking off and landing.

-The first prototype first flew in March 1934 and then went on to serve until 1936 with 209 and 210 Squadrons of the RAF at RAF Felixstowe and Gibraltar respectively.
+The first prototype first flew in March 1934 and then went on to serve until 1936 with 209 Squadron and 210 Squadron of the RAF at RAF Felixstowe and Gibraltar respectively.

-The first deliveries of production aircraft began in March 1936 with Pegasus III engines, and from the eleventh aircraft onwards the Pegasus X engine was fitted instead and the aircraft's designation changed to London Mk.II.
-Earlier Londons were retrofitted with the Pegasus X and were also given the "Mk.II" designation.
+The first deliveries of production aircraft began in March 1936 with Pegasus III engines and from the eleventh aircraft onwards the Pegasus X engine was fitted instead as the London Mk.II.
+Earlier Londons were retrofitted with the Pegasus X and also became "Mk.II"s.